Azure/azure-iot-sdk-csharp/device/doc/devbox_setup.md

 another for building [UWP] [UWP] applications.

 The package is located at [Azure IoT Device Client SDK NuGet Package] [lnk-NuGet-package]

-### 2.)
-Microsoft.Azure.Devices.Client.PCL

-[PCL] [PCL] (Portable Class Library) version of .NET library helps you to build cross-platform apps.
-For example, for bulding iOS and Android application in C# in VS 2015 using [Xamarin] [Xamarin], use NuGet Package Manager to install latest version of **Microsoft.Azure.Devices.Client.PCL** Device SDK for Azure IoT Devices NuGet package to your project.

-The package is located at [Azure IoT Device Client PCL SDK NuGet Package] [lnk-NuGet-package_pcl]

-> Currently, **Microsoft.Azure.Devices.Client.PCL** only supports HTTPS protocol.

 ### Building [UWP][UWP] Apps